Dog Photography: Part 1

 All of Piccoli’s work revolves around dogs in sporting events, many fetching Frisbees, others just running toward his gaze.
 His unique sense of timing to capture dogs in action is stellar, and while it may look easy, I assure you it is not.

-I hope to be able to bring you some more of Piccoli’s work to give you an idea of what a true master of the art is all about.
+I hope to be able to bring you examples of Piccoli’s work to give you an idea of what a true master of the art is all about.
 For the moment, I’m attempting to get permission to showcase some of these images to honor his copyrights.

 In the meantime I will be continuing to explore Dog Photography with this series.